romielmellizacomputo/BizCORE/README.md

 Romiel Melliza Computo
 Se-Preneurs Alliance

-This software and all associated tools, scripts, automation, and components within the BizNestSheets-CORE repository are the exclusive property of Romiel Melliza Computo and the Se-Preneurs Alliance.
+This software and all associated tools, scripts, automation, and components within the BizCORE repository are the exclusive property of Romiel Melliza Computo and the Se-Preneurs Alliance.
 By accessing or requesting any component of this repository, you agree to the following terms:

 1. **RESTRICTED USE**
    - This software is provided solely to **verified members** of the Se-Preneurs Alliance.